 Harvesting and Storing Basil

 Sweet green basil can be dried, frozen in ice cubes, frozen as prepared pesto or used fresh.
 Blend fresh basil leaves with pine nuts, oil, garlic and cheese for a bright green, fresh-tasting pesto; perfect for pesto or grilled meats.
 It is also good for making flavored vinegar for salad dressing or suffused in oil for flavored oil.
-Purple basil is best used fresh in salads, and for making flavored vinegar.
-In the garden, purple basil is a colorful contrast to annual flowers, and its color and blooms are useful in cut arrangements.
+Purple types are best used fresh in salads, and for making flavored vinegar.
+In the garden, it is a colorful contrast to annual flowers, and its color and blooms are useful in cut arrangements.

 Basil is probably one of the easiest herbs to grow.
 The number one mistake made when growing basil is oversowing.
 Good quality seeds have a 90-99% germination rate so only a few seeds are needed for success.
 For example: in a 10-12″ container, three seeds are plenty!
 You will end up with three strong plants that have plenty of space to flourish.